US presidents and first ladies to gather for tribute to Rosalynn Carter – KION546

 In partnership with her husband, Rosalynn Carter devoted much of her time to advocating for better care for people with mental illnesses.
 As Georgia’s first lady, she helped shift treatment to community mental health centers, and in the White House, she helped her husband create a presidential commission on mental health.

-Side by side, the Carters revolutionized the post-presidency, working for decades toward world peace and human rights on behalf of the nonprofit they founded, the Carter Center.
+Side by side, the Carters revolutionized the post-presidency, working for decades toward world peace and human rights on behalf of the Carter Center, the nonprofit they founded.

 The two traveled to hot spots around the world, including Cuba, Sudan and North Korea, monitoring elections and working to eradicate Guinea worm disease and other neglected tropical diseases.